backube/volsync/docs/usage/rsync/external_rsync.rst

 Usage
 =====
 This binary works by using Rsync and SSH to copy a directory into an endpoint within a Kubernetes cluster created by the `replicationdestination` object.
+Connectivity must exist from the data source to the Kubernetes cluster.
 Because of the simplicity the underlying storage does not matter.
 This means the directory could exist on a NFS share, within GlusterFS, or on the servers filesystem.